-Dr. Sibree Clarke was born on the 2nd of July, 1833, in Coventry, England, the son of Rev. William and Mary Anne Clarke.
-He was one of 9 children.
-He was 4 or 5 years old, when his family moved from England to Canada.
-According to the 1851 census, the Clarke family was living in Simcoe, Norfolk County and Dr. Clarke’s occupation was listed as an engineer.
+Dr. Sibree Clarke was born on the 2nd of July, 1833 in Coventry, England.
+He was the 5th of 9 Children born to the Rev. William Clarke and the former Mary Anne Fletcher.
+His father was an Anglican Minister and his siblings were; William Fletcher Clarke, John Fitzgerald Clarke, Mary Ann Clarke, Eliza Clarke, Philip Henry Clarke, Maria C. Clarke, Martha Clarke and Fanny Whitmore Clarke.
+Dr. Sibree Clarke’s family immigrated from England in 1837.
+According to the 1851 census, the Clarke family was living in Simcoe (Norfolk County) and Dr. Clarke’s occupation was listed as an engineer.

-Dr. Clarke was living in Dresden when he married his wife, Isabella Miller on the 12th of October, 1859 in Dresden.
-They were married by his father, and his brother Phillip Clarke was married at the same ceremony to Charlotte Miller, the sister of Isabella.
+Dr. Clarke married Isabella Miller on the 12th of October, 1859 in Dresden.
+They were married by his father, and his brother Phillip Clarke was married to Isabella Miller’s sister Charlotte at the same ceremony.
 Mrs. Clarke was born in 1836 in Scotland, the daughter of James and Jane Miller.

 Dr. and Mrs. Clarke had 8 children all born in Dresden; Fanny Belle Clarke (born 29 September of 1860), John Sibree Clarke (born 06 September, 1863), Catherine Marie Clarke (born in 1865), Gertrude Clarke (born in 1867), William (born in 1869) , Maud Clarke (born on the 14th of October, 1873), Mable Clarke (born on the 25th of September, 1875) and Jane Clarke (born 20 May, 1879 and died 14 months later from pneumonia).